-The Preferred Scenario and Base line do not have any property sales built into them at this stage.
+The current base line forecast includes one provision for property sales of \$3.6 million in the Year 2013-14.
 While Council is actively pursuing the sale of some properties, a decision has been made not to forecast sale dates or values due to uncertainty in delivery.
 As property sales become more certain they will be added to budgeted sources of funding.
 Consideration of advancing existing projects or investing in new assets to be funded from sales will be given at that time.